ValentinaAng/PM10-Regression-Model/README.md

 `Notebook 2:` This file features a model trained on data with outliers removed and a log transformation applied to the target feature.

+`Notebook 3:` This file contains a model trained on data with removed outliers and a log transformation applied to the target feature, the difference is here i used PCA.

 # Results
 ### From first notebook: RandomForestRegressor as best model
 - **R2 Score**: Train: 0.704, Test: 0.706